phibonacho/driadi/README.md

 # Driadi Mono

-This is a monorepo for driadi and dolos libraries.
+This is a monorepo for driadi and driadi libraries.